meshery/meshery/docs/pages/guides/tutorials/deploying-php-app-with-redis.md

 #### Download the Kubernetes Configuration Files

 To get started we will need some yaml files that will contain the configurations for the pods and services that will run on Meshery.
-Go ahead and download them.
+You can download them to see what the look like.
 1. [redis-leader-deployment.yaml](https://k8s.io/examples/application/guestbook/redis-leader-deployment.yaml)
 2. [redis-leader-service.yaml](https://k8s.io/examples/application/guestbook/redis-leader-service.yaml)
 3. [redis-follower-deployment.yaml](https://k8s.io/examples/application/guestbook/redis-follower-deployment.yaml)